Have you had big overdraft problems for a long period?

 You can make an affordability complaint and ask for a refund of overdraft charges if:

-- your overdraft limit was increased to a level you are unable to clear; or
+- your overdraft limit was set too high at the start or increased to a level you are unable to clear; or

 This article shows how to make an affordability complaint to your bank, with a free template letter to use.